Installation of the DOMserver¶

 The operating system is Linux or another Unix variant.
-DOMjudge has mostly been tested with Debian and Ubuntu, but should work on other environments.
+DOMjudge has mostly been tested with Debian and Ubuntu on AMD64, but should work on other environments.
 See our wiki for information about DOMjudge and WSLv2.

 It is probably necessary that you have root access to be able to install the necessary components, but it’s not required for actually running the DOMserver.

 A TCP/IP network which connects the DOMserver and the judgehosts, and DOMjudge and the team workstations.
 All of these machines only need HTTP(S) access to the DOMserver.

 A web server with support for PHP >= 7.4.0 and the